Yero1990/CaFe-Online/nswan_work/README.md

 * discuss the study plan, timeline and expectations

-* Discuss current knowledge of students on Python, GitHub and Machine Learning
+* Discuss current knowledge of student on C++, Python, GitHub and LaTeX

 * install and setup (if not done already):
 	*  ROOT, GitHub, Python and LaTeX if necessary <br>